stomita/rxdux/README.md

       // can return a generator function
       return function* () {
         yield { ...state, loading: true };
-        yield function* () {
-          const records = yield fetchFruitsPromise(); // only top-level yielded result affects to the state changes. yield { records, loading: false };
+        // Nested generator function is ok but only top-level yield affects to the state changes. yield function* () {
+          const records = yield fetchFruitsPromise();
+          yield { records, loading: false };
         };
       };